mikeleany/aleph-os/README.md

 The Aleph Operating System, or Aleph OS, is a hobby operating system written in Rust.
 It is the successor to [Myros].
 It is dual-platform, running on x86-64 PCs and Raspberry Pi 3 and 4.
 Note that PC builds do not currently have legacy BIOS boot support.

+**WARNING: Aleph OS is provided without warranty of any kind (see [LICENSE](LICENSE)).
+I take no responsibility if running Aleph OS on real hardware bricks or otherwise damages your device.**

 [Myros]: https://mikeleany.github.io/myros/

 ## Supported Rust Version